 Master of Social Work

-Clinical – Most MSW graduates begin their careers as clinical social workers providing therapeutic services in homes, hospitals, clinics, schools, jails, and social service organizations through face to face and tele-health services.
-You will receive highly individualized clinical training to ensure that you acquire the knowledge and skills needed to address the complex behavioral health and social service needs of the clients and patients you serve.
-Clinical skills are developed through online instruction, field instruction, and the program’s intensive, campus-based training institutes held prior to the fall and spring semesters (three days) and two weekends during each semester.
+Clinical – Most MSW graduates begin their careers as clinical social workers providing therapeutic services in social service organizations, health care facilities, mental health and substance use treatment programs, schools, correctional settings, and much more.
+Services can be provided face to face and using remote tele-health technologies.
+In Carroll's MSW program, you will receive highly individualized clinical training to ensure you acquire the knowledge and skills needed to address the complex needs of the clients and patients you serve.
+Clinical skills are developed through online instruction, field instruction, and the program’s intensive, campus-based, in-person training residencies held prior to each semester and two weekends during the semester.

-Hybrid – Hybrid programs combine the very best of intensive campus-based training with on-line instruction.
-This blended format means not having to relocate to Helena and that most of the program can be completed at home.
+Hybrid – Carroll's MSW program combines the very best of intensive, in-person, campus-based training with on-line instruction.
+This blended format means students do not have to relocate to Helena, completing the program where they currently are located.
 The blended format includes:

-- Intensive campus-based training - Highly skilled and seasoned professors provide individualized instruction to ensure that you receive the clinical knowledge and skills required to address the needs of clients.
+- Intensive campus-based residencies - Highly skilled and seasoned professors provide individualized instruction to ensure you develop the clinical knowledge and skills required to address the complex needs of clients.

 - Online courses – Carroll’s virtual classroom allows you to attend lectures, watch instructional videos and engage with interactive course materials from your home.
 The on-line courses allow you to attend class according to your schedule, significantly reducing time spent traveling to and from Helena.